insight-creative/Insight-Creative-2021/content/services/Web/index.md

       description: You must regularly tend to your website to help it thrive.
 Insight provides ongoing maintenance to protect your investment and ensure it only gets better as time goes on.
 Plus, with monthly analytics, Insight will help you understand your site visitors and adjust accordingly.
       service_list: website hosting • software updates • regular backups • website audits • troubleshooting • bug fixes • performance optimizations • security scans • malware cleanup • analytics and reporting
 content_blocks:
-  - type: one_column_block
+  - type: media_text_block_alt
     preheading: Custom Website Design for Green Bay Businesses
     heading: Your website should look and work like your business
     body: >-
-      A website can get online quickly and still miss what makes your business different.
-Insight Creative designs each site around your customers, your goals, and the way people actually make decisions.
-That means clear page layouts, strong calls to action, useful content, easy-to-use navigation, and a visual style that reflects the quality of your business.
+      Insight Creative designs each site around your customers, your goals and the way people actually make decisions.
+That means clear page layouts, strong calls to action, useful content, easy-to-use navigation and a visual style that reflects the quality of your business.

-      For a contractor, that might mean making services, project photos, reviews, and quote requests easy to find.
-For a professional service company, it could mean building credibility, explaining complex services clearly, and guiding visitors toward scheduling a consultation.
-For a local business, it may mean helping customers quickly understand what makes you different and why they should choose you.
+      For a contractor, that might mean making services, project photos, reviews and quote requests easy to find.
+For a professional service company, it could mean building credibility, explaining complex services clearly and guiding visitors toward scheduling a consultation.
     button:
       enabled: false
       button_url:
       button_text:
       button_color: primary
       open_in_new_tab: false
+    image:
+      image_url: /insight-website-design-examples.png
+      image_alt: Custom homepage examples from Wisconsin Homes and Stadium Bike
+    text_column_position: left
     background_color: black
   - type: call_to_action
     preheading: